-Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that entities must either cease displaying gay pride flags or display this flag in the same manner.
+Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that schools or businesses must either cease displaying gay pride flags or display this flag in the same manner to avoid making people with our values illegally feel “unwelcome and uninvited.”
 Most will choose to display nothing.

 Having the forest of pride flags suddenly wither could give the gay pride movement a heart attack.
 You get extra credit for asking an overtly gay establishment to make a cake, tee-shirt, or flag with this icon on it.

 Click here to order free stickers and buttons with this icon as well as a file with the icon to put on tee shirts or other materials.
 You can download a letter for your supervisor and human rights compliance officer that explains what the symbol means and why you legally cannot be discriminated against for wearing or displaying it.
 As a caution, just because discrimination law protects you for displaying this flag does not mean ill-treatment won’t happen or that a judge won’t rule against you.
+You are using this flag at your own risk.
 Go here to get some advice on how to approach displaying this flag.

 To download a flier of this text click here